eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Abstract

 \section{Abstract}

-We develop the first event generator, the electron-Heavy-Ion-Jet-Interaction-Generator (eHIJING), for the jet tomography study of electron-ion collisions.
-In this generator, energetic jet partons produced from the initial hard scattering undergo multiple collisions with the nuclear remnants with a collision rate that is proportional to the transverse-momentum-dependent (TMD) gluon densities in the nucleus.
-Medium-modified QCD parton splittings within the higher-twist and generalized higher-twist framework are utilized to simulate parton showering in the nuclear medium that takes into account the non-Abelian Landau-Pomeranchuck-Midgal interference in gluon radiation induced by multiple scatterings.
-The TMD gluon distribution inside the nucleus is given by a simple model inspired by the physics of gluon saturation.
-Employing eHIJING, we revisit hadron production in semi-inclusive deep inelastic scattering (SIDIS) as measured by EMC, HERMES as well as recent CLAS experiments. eHIJING with both the higher-twist and generalized higher-twist framework gives reasonably good descriptions of these experimental data.
+We develop the first event generator, the electron-Heavy-Ion-Jet-INteraction-Generator (eHIJING), for the jet tomography study of electron-ion collisions.
+In this generator, energetic jet partons produced from the initial hard scattering undergo multiple collisions with the nuclear target.
+The collision rate is proportional to the transverse-momentum-dependent (TMD) gluon density in the nucleus, which is given by a simple model inspired by the physics of gluon saturation.
+Medium-modified QCD splitting functions within the higher-twist (HT) and generalized higher-twist (GHT) frameworks are utilized to simulate parton showering in the nuclear medium that takes into account the non-Abelian Landau-Pomeranchuck-Midgal interference effect.
+Employing eHIJING, we revisit hadron production in semi-inclusive deep inelastic scattering (SIDIS) as measured by EMC, HERMES, and recent CLAS experiments. eHIJING with both GT and GHT frameworks gives reasonably good descriptions of these experimental data.
 Predictions for experiments at the future electron-ion colliders are also provided.
-It is demonstrated that future measurements of the transverse momentum broadening of single hadron spectra can be used to map out the two dimensional kinematic ($Q^2, x_B$) dependence the jet transport parameter $\hat{q}$ in cold nuclear matter.
+It is demonstrated that future measurements of the transverse momentum broadening of single hadron spectra can be used to map out the two-dimensional kinematic ($Q^2, x_B$) dependence of the jet transport coefficient $\hat{q}$ in cold nuclear matter.